The NIMH Director’s Innovation Speaker Series: Advancing Therapies for Central Nervous System Disorders

-On April 15, 2021, Beverly Davidson, Ph.D., will be the guest speaker for the National Institute of Mental Health (NIMH) Director’s Innovation Speaker Series.
+On April 15, 2021, Beverly Davidson, Ph.D., was the guest speaker for the National Institute of Mental Health (NIMH) Director’s Innovation Speaker Series.
 Dr. Davidson is the Professor of Pathology and Laboratory Medicine at the University of Pennsylvania and Arthur V. Meigs, Chair in Pediatrics at the Children’s Hospital of Philadelphia (CHOP), and director of the Raymond G. Perelman Center for Cellular and Molecular Therapeutics at CHOP.
-She will provide an overview of recent research approaches for inherited disorders that impact central nervous system (CNS) function during her talk.
+She provided an overview of recent research approaches for inherited disorders that impact central nervous system (CNS) function during her talk.

 Dr. Davidson’s neurobiology laboratory focuses on understanding the molecular bases of neurodegenerative disorders, including lysosomal storage disorders and dominantly inherited diseases such as Huntington’s disease and the spinocerebellar ataxia.
 Her laboratory employs a range of methods— from single-cell technologies to animal studies—to assess novel therapeutic approaches and the molecular bases for neurodegeneration.

-One emphasis of the data presented will be recent developments in Dr. Davidson’s laboratory and others to target biologicals, such as gene therapy vectors, to particular brain regions and to regulate the expression of gene therapies once delivered to the brain.
+One emphasis of the data presented was recent developments in Dr. Davidson’s laboratory and others to target biologicals, such as gene therapy vectors, to particular brain regions and to regulate the expression of gene therapies once delivered to the brain.